larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 prescriptive.
 Administrators and moderators are free to decide on these or other actions.

-The expectation is that the minimal actions necessary will be taken.
-Those who are directed to stop disrupting a forum must do so immediately.
-Further disruptions may lead to further corrective actions.

 All moderation actions that restrict participation privileges shall be periodically reported to the IESG, as well as immediately to the moderator team for their review, and immediately to those against whom those actions take effect.

-Only moderation actions suspending participation privileges for longer than fourteen (14) days must be reported to the forum to which such an action applies.
+Only moderation actions suspending participation privileges for longer than fourteen (14) days must be reported to the forum to which such an action applies, or in any event, at the request of the suspended person.
 If such an action applies to more than one forum, it should be communicated to the community in a manner decided by the IESG.

+Moderators will periodically provide an aggregate report to the community on actions taken under this policy.

 ## Consistency and Conflict Resolution {#appeals}